mailsac/mailsac-examples/help/account_management/account_management.rst

 - separate API Keys in each app environment

 To create a named API key, go to the `API Keys`_ from the Dashboard_.
 Enter a name for the API Key and select *Generate new API key*.
+API Keys may only be viewed once and are not retrievable by the system.
+API Keys should be treated with the same security considerations as a password..

 .. figure:: add_named_key.png
    :align: center